PASTAplus/PEP/peps/pep-9.md

 ```
 GET: /auth/v1/rule/<resource_key>/<principal>

-readRule(jwt_token, resource_key, principal)
+readRule(edi_token, resource_key, principal)
-    jwt_token: the token of the requesting client
+    edi_token: the token of the requesting client
     resource_key: the unique resource key of the resource
     principal: the principal of the ACR
     return: